a904guy/Link-Hack/README.md

-#Link-Hack
+## Link-Hack is a __Hack Lang HHVM version__ of Amanpreet Singh's __minimal__ PHP Router https://github.com/apsdehal/Link
-A __minimal__ router for your php webapps and APIs that effortlessly links all your project.
+A __minimal__ router for your webapps and APIs that effortlessly links all of your project.
 Its fast and to the point.

 #Features
 - RESTful routing